Google Analytics Tools: In-depth View

 - Visitor Flow: Visits coming from social platforms can be analyzed here

-- Overview: It will basically tell you the audience overview that we discussed earlier
+- Overview: This is your audience overview section discussed earlier

 - Behavior Flow: The behavior of your user activity like the landing page, the page they visit secondly, thirdly and the exit page